sunny-chung/spring-boot-graphql-demo/README.md

 }
 ```

 Now, run the Spring Boot application and try to send some queries using your favourite HTTP client, for example, [Insomnia](https://insomnia.rest/).
+The GraphQL endpoint is `POST http://localhost:8080/graphql`.

 Sample Request
 ```graphql